HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

   - FCCee: [Detector/DetFCCeeECalInclined/compact/](../DetFCCeeECalInclined/compact)
   - FCChh: [Detector/DetFCChhECalInclined/compact/](../DetFCChhECalInclined/compact)

-Please note that all tunable parameters are in the xml files.
+Please note that all tunable parameters are in the configuration xml files.
 You're not expected to touch the geometry source code unless you are 100\% sure what you're doing.

 Examples from the configuration file [Detector/DetFCCeeECalInclined/compact/FCCee_ECalBarrel.xml](../DetFCCeeECalInclined/compact/FCCee_ECalBarrel.xml):
-- Setting of the inclination angle and the LAr gap thickness
+- Settings of the inclination angle and the size of the LAr gap
 ~~~{.xml}
     <!-- Inclination angle of the plates -->
     <constant name="InclinationAngle" value="50*degree"/>
     <!-- thickness of active volume between two absorber plates at barrel Rmin, measured perpendicular to the readout plate -->
     <constant name="LArGapThickness" value="1.806*mm"/>
 ~~~
 - Readout defines the segmentation of the calorimeter.
 Please note there are two readouts defined - one for simulations (no phi segmentation) and one for reconstruction (with phi segmentation, no module ID).
-To learn more about the readout in DD4HEP have a look [here](DD4hepInFCCSW.md).
+Other fields should be consistent among these two readouts.
+To learn more about readouts in DD4HEP have a look [here](DD4hepInFCCSW.md).
 ~~~{.xml}
   <readouts>
     <!-- readout for the simulation -->